Clausen German war cemetery

 The Clausen German war cemetery (Deutscher Soldatenfriedhof Clausen in German) is a German military cemetery in Luxembourg City.
 The cemetery primarily contains remains from World War I and World War II; however it also contains military remains from the Belgian Revolution, the Prussian garrison located in the city between 1815–1867 and the Franco-Prussian War.

 Description

 1815–1867 Prussian garrison burials

-As a consequence of the Congress of Vienna became part of German Confederation and Luxembourg City was placed under mixed military control.
-The military garrison in Luxembourg City was limited to 6,000 troops; with three-quarters being Prussian and one-quarter Dutch.
+As a consequence of the Congress of Vienna, the newly created Grand Duchy of Luxembourg became part of the German Confederation, and Luxembourg City was placed under shared military control.
+The military garrison in Luxembourg City was limited to 6,000 troops; with, in theory, three-quarters being Prussian and one-quarter Dutch.
 A German military contingent remained in Luxembourg City until 1867 when the Treaty of London mandated the demolition of the westward fortifications of Luxembourg City and the withdrawal of the Prussian garrison which had been sited in Luxembourg since 1815 in accordance with the decisions of the Congress of Vienna.